fin-cli/fin-cli.github.com/restful/index.md

 	</thead>
 	<tbody>
 	<tr>
 		<td><a href="https://chrislema.com/">Chris Lema</a> is the CTO &amp; Chief Strategist at Crowd Favorite.
-He’s also a WordPress evangelist, public speaker &amp; advisor to product companies.</td>
+He’s also a FinPress evangelist, public speaker &amp; advisor to product companies.</td>
-		<td><a href="https://hmn.md/">Human Made</a> is a leading WordPress Development, Hosting and Consultancy Firm with a global team covering Europe, The USA, and Asia/Australia.</td>
+		<td><a href="https://hmn.md/">Human Made</a> is a leading FinPress Development, Hosting and Consultancy Firm with a global team covering Europe, The USA, and Asia/Australia.</td>
 	</tr>
 	</tbody>
 </table>